stride3d/stride-docs/en/manual/assets/index.md

 As for **resources**, it isn't possible to view them in **Game Studio**.
 You can browse through them by opening the directory containing your project and going to a resource folder of the target [project package](../files-and-folders/project-packages/index.md).

-For more information, visit the [project file structure page](../files-and-folders/project-structure.md).
+For more information, visit [Project file structure](../files-and-folders/project-structure.md).

 ## In this section